ahmedesam2333/Social-Media-REST-API-/README.md

 Initialized Express with a modular middleware stack and centralized routing via `app.controller.ts`.
 Global middleware applied: **Helmet** (secure headers), **CORS**, and **rate limiting** (200 req/hr per IP, `429` on excess).

+A global utility route for fetching pre-signed GET URLs is registered directly on the app: `GET /upload/signed/*path` — resolves the S3 key from the wildcard path segment and returns a time-limited signed URL for secure asset retrieval.

 ---

 ### 🗄️ Repository Pattern — `DB/repository/`